How compounding can supercharge your ISA returns

 Source: Vanguard calculations

 Notice how the growth gets bigger each year?
-That’s because the 5% return is on bigger and bigger total amounts.
+That’s because the 5% return applies to a progressively larger total.
+It’s almost like a snowball rolling downhill – as it gathers more snow, it gets bigger faster.

 How could compounding boost your ISA?